jswanner/DontF-WithPaste/README.md

 ## Going forward

-As it stands, this extension only looks for input fields with an onpaste attribute, and removes the value of that attribute.
+As it stands, this extension just allows the browser to accept all `paste` events, and skips any other `paste` event handlers.
 So, I know there are some problems with this approach:

-1. There are probably some sites that use the onpaste attribute for things other than just preventing paste, and this extension will completely kill that functionality.
+1. There are some sites that use the onpaste attribute for things other than just preventing paste, and this extension will completely kill that functionality.
-2. I'm sure there are other ways to prevent someone from pasting than just "return false;" in the onpaste attribute.
-Those kinds of blocks are not currently being handled.
+2. It would be much nicer if there was a white list of URLs where this extensions intervention is skipped.